Mwni/pixi-text-input/README.md

 **text** : string
 >The text (value) of the html input element.

+**htmlInput** : HTMLInputElement
+>Direct access to the native HTML input.
+Who knows what you're planning to do.

 **disabled** : boolean
 >Set to true to disable the input.